AboutCodingBE/validation-excercise/docs/Design.md

 - ConfigurationUpdateCancelled
 - ConfigurationUpdateFailed

+In the scenario there is no mention of the possibility of stopping tracking the shipment or unregistering sensors.
+It seems sensible to foresee the such functionalities would be requested in the future, but at the present moment it is not necessary to add domain events for them.

 ## Chosen architectural style
 - A **Use Case Driven approach** seems to be appropriate as it allows to define a number of flows that represent business